Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Real-data study

-Table \ref{tab:5_2_mod_accuracy} shows that our model in the best case yields a lower false-positive rate in Atlanta and Palo Alto than in Los Angeles; it can capture a very high number of actual ramping events in all three places as well.
-In particular, the performance of the dynamic threshold measured in $F_1$ score in Palo Alto (i.e., North California) is much higher than that of a static threshold.
-In the other two cities, the performance between static vs. dynamic thresholds is comparable.
+We use techniques in Section \ref{sec:anomaly_detection} to make a sequential prediction in Atlanta, Los Angeles, and Palo Alto (one representative example in North California) and evaluate the metrics described in Section \ref{exp:metric}.
+From Table \ref{tab:5_2_mod_accuracy}, our model yields very high $F_1$ scores in all three places, with generally better performance in Atlanta and Palo Alto than in Los Angeles.
+In particular, the performance of the dynamic threshold measured in the $F_1$ score in Palo Alto (i.e. North California) is much higher than that of the static threshold.
+The performance between static vs. dynamic thresholds is comparable in the other two cities.
+In addition, Table \ref{tab:baseline} compares the performance of our model on Atlanta data with two additional baselines: the logistic regression and the linear regression.
+Our method yields significantly higher $F_1$ scores.

-Figure \ref{fig:5_2_point_pred_1} shows that dynamic thresholds closely follow the pattern in our point predictions and our point predictions (red/blue dots) highly correlate with the actual ramping events (black dots).
-Together with Table \ref{tab:5_2_mod_accuracy} discussed earlier, it is thus clear that unless the predicted ramping probabilities are separated from the predicted normal probability (e.g., in Downtown Atlanta), prediction accuracy is higher using a dynamic threshold.
-When these two sets of probabilities intersect each other a lot (e.g., in Palo Alto), only predictions under dynamic thresholds perform satisfactorily.
-Also, we use the bootstrap confidence interval for $\boldsymbol \beta$, which was shown in Figure \ref{fig:5_2_beta_single}, to compute the confidence interval for $p_{tk}$.
-We can see that the confidence intervals at 95$\%$ confidence level are not wide, even if Bonferroni correction was used.

-In general, we note that picking the best static threshold is quite hard when data are highly non-stationary, so that in the long run, it may not be practical to stick to one single threshold for prediction.
-Furthermore, different sensor locations will lead to different best static threshold values, so it is also computationally efficient to quickly generate static thresholds for multiple locations.
-Thus, we can conclude that unless our abnormal and ramping predicted probabilities can be separated, using a dynamic threshold is more efficient and accurate, helping us reduce non-stationarity.